sdm-lang/tree-sitter-sdml/README.md

 **Version: 0.1.42**

-* Feature: simplified features to be or/xor only.
+* Feature: simplified `features` definition to be or/xor only.
+  * Replace: separate bodies with `UnionBody`.
+  * Add: cardinality now used to determine or/xor.

 ``` ebnf
 FeatureSetDef